Gentle Parenting vs. Authoritative Parenting: Which One Actually Raises Resilient kids?

 Challenges of Gentle Parenting.

 This approach requires a lot of patience.
+It requires emotional regulation from the parent first.
+And if you’re stressed, tired, or overwhelmed, staying calm during the third meltdown of the day can feel impossible.
 Since there are no time-outs or strict punishments, parents must take the time to coach their children through challenges.
 Some kids, especially those who thrive on structure, may struggle with understanding boundaries if they aren’t clearly enforced.

 What Is Authoritative Parenting?.